 When it comes to the big purchases, or specific tools necessary to do the job right, if you insist on buying cheap or heavily used equipment, it’s going to cost you more in the long run.
 If your equipment is out of service or breaks down in the middle of a job - you’ll end up losing money and looking foolish in front of customers.
 It never hurts to have more machine than you think you’ll need that allows you to scale your business and take on bigger jobs.
 Spending the extra money to buy quality tools today will pan out for your business down the road.

 A few years ago, we were writing paper invoices, doing estimates in Excel, time tracking on one software, doing our books on another, scheduling on another, payroll processing on another and so on.
 I found myself spending hours trying to combine all of this information.
 I was angry and I was inefficient.

 Instead, I adopted an all-in-one software that combined pretty much everything we do into one handy app that can be used from a mobile device or a computer.
 Scheduling, time tracking, estimates, invoicing, payment processing and more was taken care of.
 It even connected with my online accounting software too.
-Integrations with companies like Nicejob automated our review generation and reputation marketing and also made post-appointment follow-ups easy.
+Integrations with companies like NiceJob automated our review generation and reputation marketing and also made post-appointment follow-ups easy.
 Simplifying processes through technology has saved me so much time and allowed me to focus on growing my business, not just on navigating through paperwork.
-It pays to invest in technology that’s going to improve your business in the long run.
+It pays to invest in technology that’s going to improve your business over time.